Porirua Hall of Fame

 Ellinore Ginn

-Ellinore dedicated her life to theatre and acting, being the founder of Titahi Bay (later Porirua) Little Theatre.
-Her later life saw her charity work bloom, along with her painting prowess.
+Ginn dedicated her life to theatre and acting, being the founder of Titahi Bay (later Porirua) Little Theatre.
+Her later life saw her charity work bloom, along with her painting prowess and she received the Queen's Service Medal in 1993.

 Patricia Grace